silentorb/business-solutions/cssp-comparison.md

-# Benefits of CSSP over Current Perpetual Solutions
+# Benefits of CSSP over Perpetuals

 ## Positions Can Be Open Without Counter-positions or Liquidity